 - Individualized treatment that addresses the person’s multiple needs, including co-occurring disorders

 - Different forms of therapy

 - Regular assessment of progress along with any necessary modifications to treatment

 Successful treatment engages the individual mentally, physically and emotionally, addressing underlying factors that may have contributed to the addiction in the first place.

 Succeeding in Long-Term Recovery

-Perhaps the hardest aspect of recovery comes after rehabilitation, when the person returns to his normal life and begins long-term recovery.
+Perhaps the hardest aspect of recovery comes after rehabilitation, when the person returns to their normal life and begins long-term recovery.
 In this stage, pure abstinence will rarely be enough to keep the person sober.
 Instead, recovering addicts should focus on finding the following forms of fulfillment from positive and healthy things in life instead of addictive substances:

 - Healthy relationships – Having positive relationships can improve a person’s physical and mental health, so it’s important for a person in recovery to make sure that his relationships with friends, family, coworkers and support group members are positive and productive.

 - Positive emotions – A recovering addict should try to focus on the good in life through meditation and thankfulness, and to surround himself with lots of support and encouragement.
 He should also limit his stress levels as much as possible.